TheHunterV/CayoTwoIslands/README.md

 # Frameworks & Other Cayo Perico Resources / Scripts Support:

-I don't use any fancy frameworks or any other Cayo Perico related resources, so you'll have to troubleshoot it on your **own.** These are simply ymaps, therefore you may need to update the fxmanifest version to something newer, and then it should be good to go.
+I don't use any fancy frameworks or any other Cayo Perico related resources, so you'll have to troubleshoot it on your **own.** These are simply ymap, ytyp and ybn files.

-Check any collision (ybn) files of your maps if you face any conflictions.

 ---------------------------------------

-# Installation:
+# Installation ⚙️:

 * Download repository and put the `CayoTwoIslands` folder in your server files

 * Add `h4_islandairstrip_12` from the `Original Hangar Collison` folder, and insert it into `CayoTwoIslands` > `stream` > `ybn` folder.
 If you are using the Cayo Perico Shops resource, ignore this step

-* Choose between `No Flight Or Water Vehicles` or `No Vehicles`, and insert the files into the `CayoImprovements` > `stream` > `ymap` folder, replacing the existing files.

-If you enjoy the vehicles spawning on the island, ignore this step.

-If at any time you need the vehicles back, grab the files from `Vehicles BACKUP` and place them into the `CayoImprovements` > `stream` > `ymap` folder.

 * add `start CayoTwoIslands` to your server.cfg